 Due to the fact that cytokines are considered immunomodulating agents, or agents that can alter the immune system response, they are critical for addressing issues of inflammation that directly result from the immune response.
 When released within the lungs, cytokines are known to chemically message lung cells to induce an anti-inflammatory response, allowing the airways to dilate and allowing easier breathing.

 The importance of cytokines within the body’s immune system cannot be understated.
-If you’re looking to take a more proactive approach to your health, it may be time to consider stem cell therapy.
-If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Wondering how stem cell therapy works?
+If you’re looking to take a more proactive approach to your health, it may be time to consider cellular therapy.
+If you or a loved one suffers from a chronic disease like COPD, emphysema, pneumoconiosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Wondering how cellular therapy works?
 Or where is the Lung Institute?
-Contact us at (800) 729-3065 today for more info and to find out if you qualify for stem cell therapy.
+Contact us at (800) 729-3065 today for more info and to find out if you qualify for cellular therapy.

 Interested in Cytokines and Your Lungs: Here’s What You Need to Know?
 Share your thoughts and comments below.